Analysis | ‘Call of Duty: Black Ops Cold War’ campaign drips with intrigue as it dances around a political hornets nest

 “These conspiracy theories almost develop a life of their own, and in some ways, that allows us to add an edge of excitement to our fiction or narrative,” said Dan Bunting, co-head at Treyarch.
 “And that was a big part of what we wanted to capture in this game, the zeitgeist of not only the original ‘Black Ops’ but in the Cold War era, but also things that are happening today and making it relevant.”

 In a press event revealing the single-player campaign, Bunting and “Cold War” senior creative director Dan Vondrak of Raven Software showed off some exciting new changes in gameplay.
-“Black Ops 4” famously didn’t include a single-player campaign, the two studios seem to be making up for that with a story featuring a number of familiar characters, including returning “Black Ops” protagonists Alex Mason and Frank Woods.
+“Black Ops 4” famously didn’t include a single-player campaign, and the two studios seem to be making up for that with a story featuring a number of familiar characters, including returning “Black Ops” protagonists Alex Mason and Frank Woods.

 Treyarch also seems to be picking up where “Advanced Warfare” left off when it comes to more open-ended, emergent gameplay.
 The 2014 game (which starred Kevin Spacey of all people) saw a more open-narrow type of level design, giving the single-player campaign a few open areas to navigate with traversal options like a grappling hook.
 We saw gameplay for “Cold War” in which players infiltrate a Russian embassy undercover as a double agent, picking dialogue paths and nonlethal ways to navigate tense social situations, moving around the complex while ticking off various objectives, all before descending into a classic “Call of Duty” shootout.